Emeritus Professor Robert Elliman

 Biography

-Rob Elliman is a Professor of Physics in the Research School of Physics at the Australian National University (ANU) and Director of the Australian Facility for Advanced Ion-Implantation Research (AFAiiR), a capability funded by the National Collaborative Research Infrastructure Scheme (NCRIS).
-His research interests include: nanotechnology; materials science; and ion-beam modification and analysis of materials.
+Rob Elliman is an Emeritus Professor of Physics in the Research School of Physics at the Australian National University (ANU) and Director of the ANU ion-implantation Laboratory (iiLab), a node of the Heavy-Ion Accelerator Capabilty funded by NCRIS (National Collaborative Research Infrastructure Strategy).
+His research interests include: semiconductor materials and devices; memristive switching in transition metal oxides and its application in neuromorphic computing; and ion-beam modification and analysis of materials.
 He has published ~400 papers and several book chapters in these fields, and is a Fellow of the Australian Institute of Physics and a Fellow of the Institute of Physics (UK).

 Available student projects